jdragon3001/Trace/STRUCTURE.md

 1. User creates a project and tutorial
 2. Recording tab captures screenshots and step information
 3. StepsTab allows editing steps, descriptions, and annotating images
-   - **Markup shapes are stored in memory and associated with image paths**
+   - Markup shapes are stored both in memory (for performance) and in the SQLite database (for persistence)
+   - Shapes are loaded from the database when switching between tutorials or reopening the application
+   - When markup is saved, the ShapeRepository ensures all shapes are properly stored with references to their step and image
-   - **Original images are preserved until export**
+   - Original images are preserved until export
-4. ExportTab generates documentation with embedded markups
+4. ExportTab generates documentation with embedded markups using the stored shape data